Resende-Lab/SimpleMating/README.md

 ## Synopsis

-SimpleMating provides an easy way to implement cross prediction based on marker data and optimization of Mating crosses based on relationship matrix (A or G).
+SimpleMating provides an easy way to implement cross prediction based on marker data or BLUP data and optimization of Mating crosses based on relationship matrix (A or G).

 ## Installation